 My glass is half empty more often than it is half full.
 I probably need a life outlook and/or attitude adjustment.
 Cynicism is one of my “character deficits,” as Andrea would say.

-She’d always preface her use of psychological vocabulary around me by saying, “we [clinical psychologists at large], say X.”
+She’d always preface her use of psychological vocabulary around me by saying, “we [clinical psychologists], say X.”

-After eight years of therapy she’d caught on to the fact that if she didn’t explain herself first, I’d take matters into my own hands and more than likely scurry down a psychoanalytical rabbit hole after our session.
+After eight years of therapy she’d caught on to the fact that if she didn’t thoroughly explain herself first, I’d take matters into my own hands and more than likely scurry down a psychoanalytical rabbit hole after our session, only to create more work for us next time.

 That is one of the many reasons I adored her.
 She knew me better than I knew myself most of the time.